-Your document is inserted into the current document at the cursor position.
+Your document is inserted into the current document at the cursor line.
 Following text is moved down to create space and consequently insertion takes longer than normal loading.
 If you enter the name of a document that's not on the disk, Superscript warns 'file not found.'

-You can use this command to combine your documents in memory.
+You can use this command to combine your documents in $\ensuremath{\mathsf{memory}}\xspace.$